facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 ```

 This is a general purpose generator which provides EmojiOne, GitHub, and Twemoji CDN path(s) out of the box.
-Depending on the index you've chosen, you the appropriate CDN will be provided.
+Depending on the index you've chosen, the appropriate CDN will be provided.
 If this ever gets out of date,
 a new CDN can be passed in via `image_path` and/or `non_standard_image_path`.
 EmojiOne actually has multiple
 PNGs sizes of 32, 64, and 128, but the default CDN path is the one for size 64:
 `https://cdnjs.cloudflare.com/ajax/libs/emojione/2.2.7/assets/png/64/`.
 You can change it for a larger or